-Injuries arising from vibration are a serious workplace issue and can result in severe and life changing disorders.
-Therefore, proper monitoring and decrease of exposure to vibration is paramount.
+Injuries arising from vibration are a serious workplace issue and can result in severe and life-changing disorders.
+Therefore, proper monitoring and decrease of exposure to vibration are paramount.

 Hand-Arm vibration syndrome is typically encountered from the use of power tools.
 Such tools include hand drills, road breakers, chipping tools, jackhammers, concrete vibrators, polishers, sanders, needle guns, power chainsaws.
 As a result, injuries are primarily experienced by people working in construction, mining, auto repair and other engineering sectors.

-Hand Arm Vibration Syndrome (HAVS) is also known as Vibration White Finger (VWF), because of the white coloration of the victim’s fingers.
-The white coloration is caused by injury to the vascular, which results in restricted blood flow.
-Other than the changes in aesthetics, HAVS can cause a decrease in finger sensitivity, which begins in the tip. the condition can get worse if its left untreated.
+Hand Arm Vibration Syndrome (HAVS) is also known as Vibration White Finger (VWF), because of the white colouration of the victim’s fingers.
+The white colouration is caused by injury to the vascular, which results in restricted blood flow.
+Other than the changes in aesthetics, HAVS can cause a decrease in finger sensitivity, which begins in the tip. the condition can get worse if it’s left untreated.

 In other cases, the victim can experience muscle damage, leading to a decrease in manual dexterity and grasp capability.